 Barbara Corcoran on Ways to Build a Super-Charged Sales Force

 Few entrepreneurs know how to grow a business into a multimillion-dollar powerhouse better than Barbara Corcoran.
-So it's only fitting that the founder of the successful real-estate firm The Corcoran Group offered up the keynote address at Entrepreneur Media’s 5th annual Growth Conference in Dallas last week.
+So it's only fitting that the founder of the successful real-estate firm The Corcoran Group offered up the keynote address at Entrepreneur magazine’s 5th annual Growth Conference in Dallas last week.

 The event drew in close to 700 attendees -- mostly eager to hear of Corcoran's business blunders and travails, as well as her dazzling-success story.
 If you don't already know, Corcoran -- famously, at this point if you watch Shark Tank -- built up her towering New York City real-estate firm from just $1,000.
 After 30 years in business, she sold the company for $66 million.

 But rather than offer the standard advice about passion, execution and innovation to conference attendees -- some of whom hailed from such far-flung places as the Ukraine and Brussels -- Corcoran opened up.
 Not only did she talk about being that awkward kid growing up in New Jersey, she unlocked the vault by revealing several of her top sales tips.